GhHiva/M2PI-mini-project/WhatWeHaveToKnow.md

 ### What is SAM?

-SAM stands for $\textbf{Segment Anything Model}$. it Developed for highly flexible segmentation tasks.
+SAM stands for **Segment Anything Model**. it Developed for highly flexible segmentation tasks.
 Modern versions include:

 * SAM
 * SAM2